dnjswhddnjs/2020-2-OSS-6-Project/README.md

 Please adjust the number of categories to match the specifications of the computer running the crawler, or use a loop.

   ![ex_screenshot](./img/multi_process.PNG)

+   > 2020-12-06 Edited : MultiProcessing option is now added to method 'start()'.
+   >    > When multiprocessing turns off, you can check the csv file from ongoing crwaler's result.

 ## Results
  ![ex_screenshot](./img/article_result.PNG)
  ![ex_screenshot](./img/sport_resultimg.PNG)